 When It’s Probably Just a Cavity

-Recognizing Early Signs of Tooth Decay
+Recognizing the Early Signs of Tooth Decay

-Why Early Treatment Matters
+Why Immediate Treatment Matters

 When Pain Signals a True Dental Emergency